jamesstout/newznab/README.md

 *IMPORTANT*

-Be sure to edit the paths, the mysql username, password, database, retention and backfill days.
+Be sure to edit the paths, the mysql username, password, database name and backfill days.

 Read the files in misc/testing and edit as needed. 'update_cleanup.php' will not do anything without editing the file first.

 Copy nzb-importmodified.php to www/admin/ and edit as needed.

-Enter the details for nzpre and set you retention days.
+Enter the details for nzpre.

 You can run these in screen or from cron.
 * innodb_newznab.sh         -- InnoDB tables.